tbm/policies/Travel/conservancy-travel-policy.md

 * Use your per-diem to cover meals and incidental expenses.

-* Your per-diem is based on GSA guidelines.
-Visit
-  <http://www.gsa.gov/perdiem> to the determine the per-diem for your
-  destination.
+* Your total per diem allowance follows the rates published for your destination.
+See the "Rates" section below for details.

 * Try to be frugal - GSM per-diem rates are rather generous.